A support theorem for the Hitchin fibration: the case of $GL_n$ and $K_C$: Introduction

-Before we explain the general strategy of our approach, let us concisely state our main result.
+Before we explain the general strategy of our approach, let us state our main result.
 In order to do this, let us briefly introduce the standard notation that we use, which is recalled in more detail in \cref{sec:NotationAndBackground}.
-We fix a smooth projective curve $C$ and denote by $\hn\colon \mn^d \to \an$ Hitchin's fibration for $\GL_n$ and $d$ an integer coprime to $n$, i.e., $\mn^d$ is the moduli space of semistable Higgs bundles of rank $n$ and degree $d$ on $C$.
+We fix a smooth projective curve $C$ and denote by $\hn\colon \mn^d \to \an$ the Hitchin fibration for $\GL_n$ and an integer $d$ coprime to $n$, i.e., $\mn^d$ is the moduli space of semistable Higgs bundles of rank $n$ and degree $d$ on $C$.
 The base $\cA_n$ is an affine space parameterizing spectral curves $C_a\in T^*C$ that are of degree $n$ over $C$.
-For any partition $\un{n}=(n_i)_{i=1,\dots,k}$ of $n$ there is a closed subvariety $S_{\un{n}}\subset \cA_n$, which is the closure of the subset $S_{\un{n}}^\times\subset \sn$ of reducible nodal curves having smooth irreducible components of degree $n_i$ over $C$ (see \cref{rem:bertini}).
+For any partition $\un{n}=(n_i)_{i=1,\dots,{r}}$ of $n$ there is the closed subvariety $S_{\un{n}}\subset \cA_n$, closure of the subset $S_{\un{n}}^\times\subset \sn$ of reducible nodal curves having smooth irreducible components of degree $n_i$ over $C$ (see {\cref{spcv}}).
 Also we denote by $\an^{\red}\subset \an$ the open subset parameterizing reduced spectral curves.

-Using these notions our main results can be summarized as follows (note that according to our convention in \S\ref{sec:NotationAndBackground}, the local systems given by the $r$-th cohomology of the smooth fibers of $\hn$ contribute to $^p\!\!{\mathscr H}^{r}(\bR{\hn}_{*}\QQ)$):
+{The decomposition theorem implies that the complex $\bR{\hn}_{*} \QQ$ is a direct sum of its perverse cohomology sheaves $^p\!\!{\mathscr H}^{r}(\bR{\hn}_{*}\QQ)$, which in turn are direct sums of irreducible perverse sheaves.
+These summands are thus supported on closed subvarieties of $\an$ and the subvarieties that occur in this way are called the supports of $\bR{\hn}_* \QQ$.} Using these notions our main results can be summarized as follows (note that according to our convention in \S\ref{sec:NotationAndBackground}, the local systems given by the $r$-th cohomology of the smooth fibers of $\hn$ contribute to $^p\!\!{\mathscr H}^{r}(\bR{\hn}_{*}\QQ)${, the $r$-th perverse cohomology sheaf}):